-Our purpose is to apply information about heat flow acquired in other regions of the world in a meaningful way to Antarctica.
-There are several possible approaches to this.
-One method would be to use a tectonic regionalization, to summarize known heat flow information by tectonic type, and then apply the results to Antarctica.
-Rough regionalizations have been used to produce characteristic heat flow values for continental tectonic regimes [1, 8, 9, 10] and in oceans average heat flow has been computed as a function of sea-floor age [11, 12].
+There are several possible approaches to heat-flow extrapolation.
+Some methods use a tectonic regionalization to summarize known heat-flow information by tectonic type, and then apply the results to Antarctica.
+Rough regionalizations have been used to produce characteristic heat-flow values for continental tectonic regimes [1,10-12] and in oceans, average heat flow has been computed as a function of sea-floor age [13,14].
 This approach is not ideal for Antarctica because Antarctic tectonics is not well understood.
 A second method that has some merit would be to predict heat flow directly from a 3-D seismic model.
-The merit derives from the fact that the vertical seismic velocity gradient in the mantle is related to the temperature gradient which controls the mantle component of heat flow [13, 14, 15, 16].
-Demerits include the necessity of introducing the crustal contribution to heat flow through the decay of radioactive elements in some way, the fact that heat flow information from elsewhere in the world would not be explicitly utilized, and the confounding effects of composition, mantle volatiles, and anelasticity.
-Shapiro and Ritzwoller [16] argue that for seismic models to predict the mantle component of heat flow faithfully would require the imposition of physical constraints on the inversion which have not yet been applied systematically.
+The merit derives from the fact that the vertical seismic velocity gradient in the mantle is related to the temperature gradient which controls the mantle component of heat flow [8,15-17].
+Demerits include the necessity of introducing the crustal contribution to heat flow through the decay of radioactive elements in some way, the fact that heat-flow information from elsewhere in the world would not be explicitly utilized, and the confounding effects of composition, mantle volatiles, and anelasticity.
+Shapiro and Ritzwoller [8] argue that for seismic models to predict the mantle component of heat flow faithfully would require the imposition of physical constraints on the inversion which have not yet been applied systematically.

 We aim to merge these two alternative methods in a way that will accentuate their strengths and minimize their weaknesses.
-Our approach is to use structural, as opposed to tectonic, analogies between parts of Antarctica and regions elsewhere in the world where heat flow measurements are available.
+Our approach is to use structural, as opposed to tectonic, analogies between parts of Antarctica and regions elsewhere in the world where heatflow measurements are available.
 The structural analogies are defined by a recent 3-D seismic model of the crust and uppermost mantle and are based on two implicit assumptions.
 First, we assume that seismic velocities are related to temperatures in the mantle and, therefore, to the mantle component of heat flow.
 Global seismic models have been clearly observed to be strongly correlated with mantle temperatures, on average.
 Continental tectonic regions and young oceanic regions, believed to be warm, are slow.
 Shields, continental platforms, and old oceanic lithosphere, believed to cold, are fast.
-In addition, seismic models are reconcilable quantitatively with surface heat flow measurements over broad regions [16, 17].
+In addition, seismic models are reconcilable quantitatively with surface heat-flow measurements over broad regions [8,9].
 A caveat here is the possible effect of mantle composition (specifically, the volatile content) on seismic velocities in some regions.
 Second, we assume that crustal radioactive heat production is similar in regions with similar crustal structures.
 This is a more questionable assumption because the relation between seismic velocities and the concentration of radioactive elements remains poorly understood.
 It is, however, reasonable to expect that thick continental crust will produce more internal heat than thin oceanic crust, which implies that crustal composition and thickness are important variables.
 Sedimentary thickness is also important because of the concentration of radioactive elements in sediments.
 However, it is difficult to use this variable at global scales because of the non-uniform quality of the global sedimentary models.
 Overall, we believe that structural analogies have a more substantial physical basis than traditional analogies based on tectonic age observed at the surface.
-The structural analogy is specially advantageous for Antarctica where the surface geology is poorly known across large areas covered by the icesheets.
-As described later in this paper, we formalize the structural analogy in terms of a "structural similarity functional" and develop a procedure to extrapolate existing heat flow data accumulated over the entire globe and to infer heat flow distributions for regions in which direct heat flow measurements are rare or entirely absent.
+The structural analogy is specially advantageous for Antarctica where the surface geology is poorly known across large areas covered by the ice sheets.
+As described later in this paper, we formalize the structural analogy in terms of a "structural similarity functional" and develop a procedure that extrapolates existing heat-flow data to regions in which direct heat-flow measurements are rare or entirely absent.